 - 4.12.1 In accordance with Article 4.6.4 of the OER, a grade of 6.0 or higher is considered to be a pass; a grade of 5.0 or lower is considered to be a fail.
 Grades between 5 and 6 are not given.
 Examination (tentamen) grades between 5 and 6 can be rounded off according to the rule: 5.50 or higher is rounded up and 5.49 or lower is rounded down.
 Other than this, whole grades (1 to 10) and half grades are used.
 In this context, the following rounding rules apply: 6.01 to 6.24 is rounded down to 6.0; 6.25 to 6.74 is rounded off to 6.5; 6.75 to 6.99 is rounded up to 7.0, and so on. - 4.12.2 Grades for constituent examinations and practicals are not rounded off, and a grade of 5.5 or higher is considered to be a pass.
 If an examination (tentamen) consists of two or more constituent examinations and/or practicals, the rounded-off final grade will be calculated on the basis of the non-rounded constituent grades.
 The rounding rules stipulated in the previous paragraph apply to this. - 4.12.3 None of the individual constituent grades may normally be lower than 5.5, which means that as a rule no compensation is allowed, unless the rules for compensation are announced in the e-Prospectus before the start of the course. - 4.12.4 If, after an examination and a resit, one of the two constituent grades is a pass and the other a fail, the constituent grade that is a pass in principle remains valid up to and including the next time that the course is offered.
 If, after this next opportunity (examination and resit), the missing constituent grade is still a fail, the pass also loses its validity and the entire course will have to be taken again.
-An exception can be made to this rule if the nature of the course so requires and in case of special circumstances, both to be determined by the Board of Examiners. - 4.12.5 According to Article 4.1.7 of the OER the resit of a constituent grade that is considered a pass is invalid if the student resits the examination without permission of the Board of Examiners.
-If one of the two constituent grades is a pass and the other a fail and rules for compensation are announced in the e- Prospectus before the start of the course, the Board of Examiners may allow for a student to resit the grade that is a pass if the grade that is a fail should be compensated.
-The student will not need to file a request with the Board of Examiners to be able to take part in the resit, but will receive a decision to have the result registered. - 4.12.6 Attendance for (parts of) a course may be mandatory if announced in the e-Prospectus before the start of a course.
+An exception can be made to this rule if the nature of the course so requires and in case of special circumstances, both to be determined by the Board of Examiners. - 4.12.5 If one of the two constituent grades is a pass and the other a fail and rules for compensation are announced in the e- Prospectus before the start of the course, the student is allowed to resit the grade that is a pass if the grade that is a fail should be compensated.
+The student will not need to file a request with the Board of Examiners to be able to take part in the resit. - 4.12.6 Attendance for (parts of) a course may be mandatory if announced in the e-Prospectus before the start of a course.
 Not meeting the requirements for attendance may lead to a fail.
 If a set number of absences is allowed for and a student files a request with the Board of Examiners for being absent more than is allowed for, the request will in principle be denied.
 The Board of Examiners may allow for an exception to the requirements for attendance if a student files a substantiated request providing reasons for all absences (e.g. supporting documentation, advice from a study advisor or student counsellor).